Linear Circuit Analysis

 LTspice is a powerful, fast, and free SPICE (Simulation Program with Integrated Circuit Emphasis) simulator software developed by Analog Devices.
 It is widely used by engineers for simulating analog circuits, mixed-signal circuits, and power electronics.
 LTspice provides a user-friendly graphical interface for designing circuits, running simulations, and analyzing results.
 It supports a wide range of components, including resistors, capacitors, inductors, diodes, transistors, and operational amplifiers.
 Additionally, LTspice allows users to create custom components and models, making it a versatile tool for circuit design and analysis.
 Feel free to download and install it on your computer LTspice from here.

 Users can export circuit digrams from the CircuitsU website as a netlist file (*.net) that can be opened in LTspice for further analysis and simulation.
+This option is currently available only for DC and AC circuits.

 LTspice is using a modified nodal analysis technique to compute the voltages and currents in the circuit numerically.
 To simulate a circuit the user create a netlist file that contains a list of components and their connections.
 Below is a description of some of the basic components that can be inncluded in a netlist file.